partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 ```

 Notice the sub-expression `(p IS TUPLE)`.
 The `IS` operator can be used
-to check a value against it's type at evaluation time.
+to check a value against its type at evaluation time.
 Notice also that the variable `p` binds to different types.

 In general, the `FROM` clause of a query binds its variables (aliases)